-- 1. Prepare a cover letter that explains: - a. for which measure set(s) the measure is being proposed, e.g., ACO, primary care, hospital, behavioral health or maternity; - b. whether the measure is to be proposed as developmental (i.e., for refinement and/or testing, as is being done currently with SDOH screening) or for the menu or core sets, and - c. the rationale for adoption of the measure in commercial and Medicaid contracts. - 2.
+- 1. Prepare a cover letter that explains: - a. for which measure set(s) the measure is being proposed, e.g., ACO, primary care, acute care hospital, behavioral health hospital, maternity or outpatient behavioral health: - b. whether the measure is to be proposed as Developmental (i.e., measures in need of further refinement and/or testing before use in contracts, as is being done currently with SDOH screening), On Deck (i.e., measures that OHIC should include in the Aligned Measure Sets in the two to three years following endorsement to give payers and providers time to prepare for reporting), Menu or Core, and - c. the rationale for adoption of the measure in commercial provider contracts. - 2.
 Document the measure's specifications and provide other key information using the "OHIC Aligned Measure Sets Measure Submission Template": - a. the measure steward; - b. validation testing, and - c. how the proposed measure matches the Measurement Alignment Work Group's selection criteria. - 3.
-Communicate with OHIC in June to schedule a date to present the measure to the Work Group.
+Communicate with OHIC in May to schedule a date to present the measure to the Work Group.